A square meter of labradorite costs less than a punnet of strawberries: Ukraine moves to tax raw stone exports

 Parliament passed Law No. 15111-d, introducing an export duty on unprocessed decorative stones, namely granite and labradorite.
 The decision is expected to halt the long-standing export of unique Ukrainian raw materials at undervalued prices, according to the National Association of the Extractive Industry of Ukraine.

-To put the number in everyday terms: ten dollars, which is Ukraine's return on a square meter of stone that is over a billion years old, is roughly the price of a kilogram of early-season strawberries.
+To put the number in everyday terms: fifteen dollars, which is Ukraine’s return on the raw stone that goes into a square metre of finished slab from rock that is over a billion years old, is roughly the price of a kilogram of early-season strawberries.
 On 9 June, the Ukrainian Parliament, Verkhovna Rada, passed the law intended to change that model.

 What the law does